"Explore the natural beauty of the Tennessee Valley in a pastoral farm setting surrounded by the beauty & grace of llamas."

 MORE GREAT INFORMATION BELOW

 The Walnut Ridge Llama Trail is an easy hike on the llama farm that will take you through the woods and llama pastures.
 You will leave the campground entering the 19-acre farm loaded with unique animals including several llamas, miniature donkeys, emus, and a miniature horse.
 There will be several stops along the way to hear humorous stories about the farm including “Blossom the Toe-sucking Pig.”
-You will also hear the Native American tale of the “Wendigo” and many local historical stories.
+You will also hear the Native American tale of the “Wendigo” and many local historical stories including Davy Crockett, President Andrew Johnson, & General John Morgan.
 You will visit the llama barn where you will be able to pet the baby llamas.
 The hike will reach the top elevation on the farm of 1,560 ft. where you will see a beautiful view of the Tennessee Valley that lays nestled against the Smoky Mountains.
-The hike is about 1-1½ hours long.
+The hiking adventure is about 1-1½ hours long.
+You will begin and end the hike at the Llama Store where you can purchase lots of llama stuff including llama hats, socks, toys, homemade soaps, walking sticks, etc.

-Scheduled hikes are Tuesdays at 1:30pm & Saturdays at 10:00am and tickets are available in the camp office.
+Scheduled hikes are Tuesdays at 10:00am or 1:30pm & Saturdays at 10:00am.
+Tickets are available in the camp office.
 Call the office for required reservations.
 Prices are as follows:

 Age 13 to Adults: $10